Antberry/java-fundamentals/README.md

 ## Lab 09: Potent Quotables

-You can run my code in the terminal using ./gradlew run you can also run my code by opening it in intelliJ and click the run code icon in the upper-right corner of the program itself.
+You can run my code in the terminal using ./gradlew run.

+you can also run my code by opening it in intelliJ and click the run code icon in the upper-right corner of the program itself.